All About Black-capped Chickadees

 - Initially they MAY not be attracted to a box with a hole smaller than 1.5."
 There are some anecdotal reports that Canadian BCCHs have trouble entering a 1 1/8" hole, perhaps because birds in colder climates may be larger.

 - You can install a 1.125"hole guard to keep House Sparrows and other larger birds (including bluebirds) out after the chickadee starts to build a nest, preferably after the first egg is laid to ensure that they have bonded to the box.
 I have never had a BCCH abandon a nestbox after a hole restrictor is put on if I wait until an egg(s) is laid, but Maynard Summer of MI has.
-Note that this size guard will not deter House Wrens (use a wren guard instead after egg laying begins), native birds that often compete with chickadees for nest sites.
+Note that this size guard will not deter House Wrens (use a wren guard instead after egg laying begins), or other native birds that often compete with chickadees for nest sites.

 - Nest sites are 4-23 feet off the ground, typically 4-10 feet high.